 - American Museum of Natural History

 We were keen to visit both the Empire State Building and Top of the Rock, read more here.
-Given the choice we might have preferred the Intrepid Sea, Air and Space Museum to the Metropolitan Museum of Art.
-Otherwise we were very happy with the selection.
+The Metropolitan Museum of Art was one of the options when we visited.
+This has now changed, see above.
+Overall we were very happy with the selection.

 So was the New York CityPASS worth it?
 There isn’t a straightforward answer – the only way to be sure is to do the sums in advance and calculate how many attractions you and your family are likely to visit.
 Then you can compare the discounts offered by the passes with the individual entry prices at the attractions, factoring in the significant skip-the-line benefits too.
 Ultimately it’s an individual decision and every family is different.
 But I can advise that it’s a good idea to do this bit of research before you set off on your trip!